-Macules can be caused by many different conditions that affect the appearance of the skin.
-These changes cause areas of discoloration to appear on the skin.
+Macules can be caused by various conditions that affect the appearance of your skin, resulting in areas of discoloration.
 Conditions that are likely to cause macules are:

-Once the cause of the macules is diagnosed, you’ll be given treatment for the condition.
-Although the macules may not go away, treating the condition that’s causing them to appear may help prevent further growth of the macules you have or the formation of new macules.
+Your macules may not go away, but treating the condition that’s causing them may help prevent further growth of the macules you have.
+It may also prevent the formation of new macules.

-Macules caused by vitiligo are difficult to treat.
-Treatment works best early on in the disease.
-Treatment options for macules caused by vitiligo include light therapy, immunosuppressive medications, and skin grafts.
+Macules caused by vitiligo are often difficult to treat.
+Treatment options for macules caused by vitiligo include: